-It’s good to try getting to school well before the bell so you can see that your child is settled before you leave.
+If you get to school well before the bell, you can see that your child is settled before you leave.
 If your child feels rushed in the morning, it might make it more difficult for her to settle into the school day.

-By the end of the day your child will be tired and looking forward to getting home as soon as possible or perhaps to a friend’s place to play.
-If you’re on time to pick up your child, he’ll feel more secure.
+Your child is likely to feel more secure if you’re on time to pick him up after school.
 And if you’re early for pick-up, it gives you a chance to meet other parents, and makes organising playdates easier.

-It’s worth checking that your child has everything she needs before you leave for school in the morning, and before you come home at night.
+It’s worth checking that your child has everything she needs before you leave for school in the morning, and before you come home in the afternoon.
 This can save on upsets at home and at school when your child can’t find her special pencil box or favourite book.

 Organising your children’s clothing the night before school can save a last-minute rush in the morning.
 You might also need to pack alternatives in his bag in case the weather changes – for example, a jumper or jacket.

-Name labels mean your children won’t lose everything they own – only some things!
+Name labels mean your child won’t lose everything she owns – only some things!